The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 It can be assumed that a computer is infected with a virus if there are issues such as:

-• there are also some symptoms that are a bit more difficult to be checked out like unknown processes that are launched in the background.
+- There are also some symptoms that are a bit more difficult to check out, like unknown processes that are launched in the background.

 I received the following unwanted message: